cdl-geneseo/geneseo-dictionary/F/flip_n_fuck.md

 # flip 'n fuck

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : flip 'n fuck

 Created by  Unknown User (jfw3), last modified by  Unknown User (kla8) on Nov 20, 2012

 Noun Futon; &quot;The first thing we'll need for the new apartment is a flip 'n' fuck.&quot; Source: Dictionary of Geneseo English, Spring 1999 - Kocher-2006KChapman and ABelliard, 2010:  We could not find anyone who still used the term.
 It is listed in the Urban Dictionary as the small, chairlike foam version of a futon.Completely obsolete, 2012.
 K.Andryshak